pedroelbanquero/shell-eos/README.md

 ## Run the shell as a payload

-Run the command to start the daemond listening in the blockchain address.
+Run the command to start the daemon listening in the blockchain address.
 When receives a new transacion the shell search the command in the memo of transaction to execute it.

 `python3 payloads/shell-eos.py eosaccountname accountmaster`